The symplectic geometry of the three-body problem: Digression: open books and Lefschetz fibrations/pencils

 Here, convexity means that the Liouville vector field is outwards pointing.
 Note that, by Stokes's theorem and exactness of $\omega$, a symplectic Lefschetz fibration cannot have contractible vanishing cycles, since otherwise there would be a non-constant symplectic sphere in a fiber.
 The description of Lefschetz fibrations in terms of handle attachments can also be upgraded to the sympectic category via the notion of a \emph{Weinstein handle}.
 After smoothing out the corner $\partial_h M\cap \partial_v M$, the boundary $\partial M$ becomes contact-type via $\alpha=\lambda \vert_{\partial M}$, and the contact structure $\xi=\ker \alpha$ is supported by the open book at the boundary.
 The contact manifold $(\partial M,\xi)$ is said to be \emph{symplectically filled} by $(M,\omega)$ (see the discussion below on symplectic fillings of contact manifolds).

 Since the space of symplectic forms on a two-manifold is convex and hence contractible, one can show that, given the Lefschetz fibration $\mathbf{LF}(P,\phi)$, an \emph{adapted} symplectic form (i.e.\ as in the definition above) exists and is unique up to symplectic deformation.
-Therefore, similarly as in Giroux's correspondence, one can talk about $\mathbf{LF}(P,\phi)$ as a symplectomorphism class of symplectic manifolds.
+Therefore, similarly as in Giroux's correspondence, one can talk about $\mathbf{LF}(P,\phi)$ as a symplectomorphism class of symplectic manifolds, and use the short-hand notation $\mathbf{LF}(P,\phi)=(M,\omega)$.

 \begin{example} An example which is relevant for the spatial CR3BP is that of $T^*S^2$.
 We consider the \emph{Brieskorn variety}

 and the associated \emph{Brieskorn manifold} $\Sigma_\epsilon=V_\epsilon \cap S^{2n+1}.$ If $\epsilon=0$, $V_0$ has an isolated singularity at the origin, and $\Sigma_0$ is called the \emph{link of the singularity}.
 For $\epsilon\neq 0$, the domain $V^{cpt}_\epsilon=V_\epsilon\cap B^{2n+2}$ is a smooth manifold, with boundary $\Sigma_\epsilon\cong \Sigma_0$; the manifold $V_\epsilon$ also inherits a symplectic form by restriction of $\omega_{std}$ on $\mathbb{C}^{n+1}$.
 Similarly, $\Sigma_\epsilon$ inherits a contact form by restriction of the standard contact form $\alpha_{std}=i\sum_j z_j d\overline{z}_j-\overline{z}_jdz_j$.
 In fact, $V_\epsilon$ is a Stein manifold, and $V_\epsilon^{cpt}$ is a Stein filling of $\Sigma_\epsilon$; see the discussion on Stein manifolds above, and fillings below. \end{example}